bodoba/valveControl/README.md

     * Add/Remove events to schedule table
     * Get Schedule table with all timer events

+### Limitations

+**No security mechnisms  are provided**
+The assumptions is that the application interacts with a local mqtt broker.
+Remote access to the system needs to  controlled by other means.

+**Only minimal safety mechanism are provided**
+The assumption is that the IO ports work as designed.
+There is no second source to control the actual status of the relais compared to the state of the output ports.

+The only mechnism to limit possible harm are:
+* Relais are shut off 10 minutes after the last ON coommand
+* Only one relais at a time is set to ON
+* Port states are refreshed every 10 seconds
+* All relais are set to OFF state at startup

+**You should watchdog the application**
+In case it stops and a relais is ON the connected valve may remain open.
+This may lead to damage or increases water costs.

 ## Hardware

 I use a [OrangPI Zero](http://www.orangepi.org/orangepizero/) with four relais connected to it to control magnetic valves.
 To allow manual control there are also five push-buttons conncted.
 One for each valve and one to enable/disable the timer function.